Darth-Apple/Profile-Status-Updates/readme.txt

 - Why is there a maximum comment limit?

 	At this time, pagination does not exist within comments.
 To prevent an epilogue from taking up your entire screen on an endless scroll, the plugin has a max-comments feature.
-A future version will address this with better comment scrolling parameters and options.
+We will be addressing this very shortly (hopefully before release, or in a version soon after).

 - Should I use native alerts?